 One of the roles of the Australian Parliament is to make laws for the nation.
 However, there is often limited time to debate complex issues in detail in the parliamentary chambers.
 Members of parliament can vote to appoint a committee to take on this role.
 A committee may have weeks or even months to make a closer study of an issue.

 Most members of parliament, except ministers, serve on parliamentary committees.
 These committees are usually made up of 6 to 10 government and non-government members of parliament.
-Committees may consist of senators or members of the House of Representatives, or may be established as joint committees which include members of both houses of Parliament.
+Committees may consist of senators or members of the House of Representatives, or may be established as joint committees which include members of both the House of Representatives and the Senate.
 One committee member is voted to be the chairperson who runs the committee proceedings.
-Each committee has a secretariat—a group of parliamentary employees who assist with running the hearings and writing a report to present to Parliament.
+Each committee has a secretariat, which is a group of parliamentary employees who assist with running the hearings and writing a report to present to Parliament.

 Committee members read the submissions and may invite selected people or groups to appear before the committee to provide further evidence or answer questions from committee members.

 Committees take place at Parliament House, as well as in communities all across Australia.